ethereum-optimism/optimism/README.md

 To add a changeset, run the command `yarn changeset` in the root of this monorepo.
 You will be presented with a small prompt to select the packages to be released, the scope of the release (major, minor, or patch), and the reason for the release.
 Comments with in changeset files will be automatically included in the changelog of the package.
+Changesets are then compiled on release.
+You can simulate it locally with `changeset publish`

 ### Triggering Releases